MomsFriendlyDevCo/Doop/README.md

 Doop!
 =====
-The MEAN micro-framework used by [MomsFriendlyDevCo](http://mfdc.biz).
+The MEVN micro-framework used by [MomsFriendlyDevCo](http://mfdc.biz).

 **If we hit that bullseye, the rest of the dominoes will fall like a house of cards.
 Checkmate - Zapp Brannigan**